jpswade/jpswade.github.io/_posts/2024/2024-12-24-look-after-your-health.md

 ## Overcoming Burnout

-Burnout, while unquestionably harmful, often serves a deeper purpose, much like any serious illness—it forces you to pause, reassess, and make necessary changes.
+Burnout, while unquestionably harmful, often serves a deeper purpose, much like any serious illness - it forces you to pause, reassess, and make necessary changes.
 For me, this ultimately led to leaving a role that no longer aligned with my values.